OOPSpam/blog/_posts/2023-02-24-spam-protection-for-kadence-form.md

 [We wrote](https://www.oopspam.com/blog/ways-to-stop-spam#honeypot-filter-spam-with-a-hidden-field) extensively about the honeypot technique and how it works.
 While it's not as effective as it used to be, it still prevents some bots from spamming your forms.
 Kandence Form Block has a built-it honeypot field and it is enabled by default.
 The honeypot field won't be visible to humans, but bots see the hidden field as a valid field.
 Bots scan a website and fill in all the fields, including the hidden field in your form.
 Kadence Form Block will dismiss every submission that has an entry in a hidden field.

-## reCaptcha
+## reCAPTCHA

-Kadence Form Block also comes with a [captcha](https://www.oopspam.com/blog/ways-to-stop-spam#captcha-solve-an-interactive-problem) solution, namely Google's reCaptcha.
+Kadence Form Block also comes with a [captcha](https://www.oopspam.com/blog/ways-to-stop-spam#captcha-solve-an-interactive-problem) solution, namely Google's reCAPTCHA.
 Setting up the form with reCAPTCHA is pretty straightforward.
 Generate reCAPTCHA keys through Google Admin Console and enter them in your form settings.
 Here is how to get reCAPTCHA keys:

 1. Go to [the reCAPTCHA website](https://www.google.com/recaptcha/) and click on the "v3 Admin Console" button located on the top right corner of the page.
 2. Sign in to your Google account if you haven't already done so.